DbRecord

 }

-Using an event listener:
+Or by using an event listener:

 use Piko\DbRecord\Event\BeforeSaveEvent;